pnp/cli-microsoft365/docs/docs/cmd/spo/site/site-recyclebinitem-clear.md

 ## Options

 `-u, --siteUrl <siteUrl>`
-: URL of the site for which to retrieve the recycle bin items
+: URL of the site where the recycle bin is located.

 `--secondary`
-: Use this switch to retrieve items from secondary recycle bin
+: Remove all items from the second-stage recycle bin.
+When not specified, items from the first-stage recycle bin will be cleared.

 `--confirm`
 : Don't prompt for confirmation.